 Infection Prevention and Control

-Fortunately for us, there are various infection control measures that can help get rid of the lurking germs in the workplace.
+Fortunately for us, there are various infection control measures that can get rid of the lurking germs in the workplace.
 Allow us to share with you our tips, neatly divided into three categories.

 Infection Control Plan